Advanced Group Settings

 If you choose Balanced distribution, this setting will limit the number of people that we’ll attempt to call before sending the call to voicemail.
 This prevents the call having to go through all of your people before getting the opportunity to leave a voicemail.

-Call time per attempt
+Ring time per person

 This setting changes the time that the people in each Priority Box (1, 2 and 3) will be called before rolling to the people in the next box.
 We’ve found that 95% of people answer calls within the first 12 seconds that the phone is ringing.
 Callers typically abandon phone calls after between 25 and 40 seconds of ringing.
 We recommend setting this so that your total ring time is between 30 and 40 seconds (when your voicemail greeting will play).